-The British Institute of Facilities Management [BIFM] is the trading name of the Institute of Workplace and Facilities Management [IWFM]
+British Institute of Facilities Management has formally changed its name to the Institute of Workplace and Facilities Management

 Level 3 - 6 Days Level 4 - 6 Days

 Click on our quick program information below to find out more:

 Designed to develop knowledge and understanding of the Facilities Management industry.

 Also suitable for new recruits into the industry.

 Managing the delivery of a range of support services

 Health and Safety Budget

 Also suitable for new recruits into the industry from another management discipline.